contis2908/type-write/README.md

-# The typewrite web-component
+# The type-write web-component
-This is a Polymer web-component that mimics a type writer effect.
+This is a Polymer web-component that mimics a type writer effect. <br/>
 Feel free to use it in your projects or to fork and contribute to it.

 ----